sebastian-jtl/demoApp/README.md

 ## Notes

 The cloud sdk is not yet publically available and is in the sdk folder.
 Once its a proper public package this make no more sense.
 The UI is barebones shadcn.
 I dit not play around with our component lib yet.

+I still need to explain what this app is even doing, but discovering this yourself is half the fun :D.